Like what we do? Want to help out? Here are some easy ways to lend a hand with libcom.org.

-We could do with some help in the following areas, and if you think you can do anything within these areas or any others (even its just suggestions), please get in contact - either here or ideally in our Feedback forum.
+We could do with some help in the following areas, and if you think you can do anything within these areas or any others (even its just suggestions), please get in touch via our contact form.

 Spreading the word about the site is always appreciated.
-Liking or tweeting our content, or sharing it on other social media websites like Facebook, Reddit and StumbleUpon is great, as is linking to libcom.org or to particular section/articles from your own website, blog etc.
+Liking or tweeting our content, or sharing it on other social media websites like Twitter, Facebook and Reddit is great, as is linking to libcom.org or to particular section/articles from your own website, blog etc.

 We also encourage people to add links to our content on relevant pages on online discussion forums, newspaper comment sections and editable websites.
 For instance, libcom.org hosts many historical texts that can be used as evidence citations for assertions made on various Wikipedia pages or listed in the external links sections.
 We do not encourage spamming, but only relevant placement where it might enrich content or discussions.